jeremiahriz/jeremiahriz.github.io/README.md

 # jeremiahriz.github.io
 Just another site!

-I will be adding more content and readme info here.
+I will be adding more content and pages later.

-Jeremiah Righteous
+-Jeremiah Righteous